What are Madame Jeanette peppers?

 It’s true, this chili has one of the more unique names on the pepper scale.
 It’s believed Madame Jeanette peppers were named after a famous Brazilian prostitute.
 But why is up for debate.
 Perhaps it was as simple as this chili being “scorching hot.”

-How hot is the Madame Jeanette pepper?
+How hot are Madame Jeanette peppers?

 At 125,000 to 325,000 Scoville heat units, the Madame Jeanette is not a chili to be trifled with lightly.
 That’s 15 to 130 times hotter than our jalapeño reference point, as mentioned, much like its habanero cousin.

-What do Madame Jeanette peppers look like?
+What do these chilies look like?

 This chili varies in shape more than many other types of hot peppers.
-They sometimes look like a slightly elongated bell pepper, two to three inches in length.
-Then other times they are thin, curved, and slightly wrinkled like a habanero.
-Still other times, the Madame Jeanette has almost a pumpkin-like shape – similar to a goat pepper or Scotch bonnet – and they even can be seen with a scorpion-like tail.
+They sometimes look like slightly elongated bell peppers, two to three inches in length.
+Then other times, they are thin, curved, and slightly wrinkled like a habanero.
+Still, other times, the Madame Jeanette has almost a pumpkin-like shape – similar to a goat pepper or scotch bonnet – and they even can be seen with a scorpion-like tail.

-What about the flavor?
 What do Madame Jeanette peppers taste like?

 Hot.
-When eaten fresh, that’s the legitimate taste take-away.
+When eaten fresh, that’s the legitimate taste takeaway.
 The Madame Jeanette’s overall flavor isn’t as complex as many of its relatives.
-It’s rather subdued – so subdued that really the major “whole mouth” heat is the flavor experienced.
+It’s rather subdued in flavor – so subdued that really the major “whole mouth” heat is the flavor experienced.
 Though cooking this chili does bring the flavors to life.
 It’s highly aromatic with a slight fruity sweetness.
 There are very light hints of pineapple and mango here.